Floydlang/floyd/docs/floyd_speak.md

 Notice: You cannot modify the vector using [], only read.
 Use update() to change an element.

-You can append to vector together using the + operation.
+You can append two vectors together using the + operation.

 	let a = [ 10, 20, 30 ] + [ 40, 50 ]
 	assert(a == [ 10, 20, 30, 40, 50 ])